wanghaisheng/responsive-landing-page-starter/content/blog/en/video-api-better-interactive-broadcasts-and-recordings.md

 A quick overview of the two methods Vonage Video API employs for broadcasting.

+### More Power to Compose the Experience
+Our customers have always built personalized experience applications using the Video API.
+These applications often enable rich user and customer experiences for the participants which go beyond the basic media streams and encompass web native components, custom layouts, custom application look & feel, chat widgets, emojis, whiteboards etc. This trend has become more prevalent due to the pandemic as more and more in-person experiences such as learning, conferences, meetups and events have moved online.

+Experience Composer enables developers to programmatically capture personalized experiences offered by their applications and provides them with a composite media stream which can be broadcast or recorded for a more immersive on-demand viewing experience.

+Imagine a distributed group of scientists or product designers unveiling a new idea using simulations, voting tools, chat and whiteboards – in addition to videos of the presenters – and wanting to easily share all of these elements with tens of thousands of engaged audience members or preserve the live event, just as it happened, for posterity.
+Vonage Experience Composer does that.

+Application experiences captured by the Experience Composer include video backgrounds and overlays, like watermarks, real time audience interaction, chats, emojis, whiteboard or any other programmed application user interfaces.
+To get started with the Experience Composer, please reference the developer guide to video composition.

 ### More In-Sync Live Participants with LL-HLS